jurtasun/probability_stats_intro/README.md

 ## Chapter 1 - Introduction to probability & random variables.

-- What is probability.
-Random variables.
+- What is probability and random variables.
-- Discrete probability distributions.
-"Mass" distributions.
+- Discrete probability distributions; "mass" distributions.
-- Continuous probability distributions.
-"Density" distributions.
+- Continuous probability distributions; "density" distributions.

-## Chapter 2: The Central Limit Theorem & confidence intervals.
+## Chapter 2: Momenta of a distribution & the Central Limit Theorem.

-- The Central Limit Theorem.
+- Quantify how events are distributed.
+Momenta of a distribution.
-- Confidence intervals and standard variables.
+- Computing mean, variance, skewness, kurtosis.
-- The z and t scores.
-The z distribution and student's t distribution.
+- The Law of Large Numbers (LLN) and the Central Limit Theorem (CLT).

 ## Chapter 3: Introduction to hypothesis testing.

-- Introduction to Hypothesis testing.
-Null and alternative hypothesis.
+- Introduction to hypothesis testing.
+Prediction vs inference.
-- Quantify significance.
-Pearson p-values.
+- General approach.
+Quantify significance and p-values.
-- Comparing two means.
+- Real example, comparing two means.
 Two sample t-test.

 ## Setup